FHIR for regulators: governance, sandbox, and compliance

 The catch is this: legal requirements cannot be measured without shared technical standards.
 When every hospital interprets "interoperability" its own way and every vendor exports its own format, regulators have no basis to determine who is compliant and who is not.
 FHIR R4 (version 4.0.1, comprising 146 resources) is the open standard from HL7 International, adopted by the United States, Japan, the United Kingdom, Australia, Singapore, and the EU as their common foundation.
 Vietnam can "borrow" rather than build from scratch — saving budget, shortening timelines, and inheriting proven international experience.

 The regulator's role in adopting FHIR is more than just "permitting" it.
-It includes publishing a national Implementation Guide with an official canonical URL (http://fhir.hl7.org.vn/core/), governing the code systems issued by Vietnam (ICD-10 VN under Decision 4469/QĐ-BYT, the technical services catalog under Circular 23/2024/TT-BYT, BHYT subject codes under Decision 3276/QĐ-BYT), running a terminology server, operating a sandbox for vendors, hosting Connectathons, and certifying products.
+It includes choosing the official canonical after governance review, governing the code systems issued by Vietnam (ICD-10 VN under Decision 4469/QĐ-BYT, the technical services catalog under Circular 23/2024/TT-BYT, BHYT subject codes under Decision 3276/QĐ-BYT), running a terminology server, operating a sandbox for vendors, hosting Connectathons, and certifying products.
+The canonical http://fhir.hl7.org.vn/core/ is the current Omi HealthTech-initiated trial-use build for technical comparison.

 2. The five regulator roles

 Internationally, regulators take on five FHIR-related responsibilities.
-Vietnam can use this framework to assign duties to BYT, BHXH, and BTTTT.
+Vietnam can use this framework to assign duties to BYT, BHXH, the Ministry of Science and Technology, and the Ministry of Public Security.

 2.1.
 Publishing a national Implementation Guide

 IG endorsement at the national level usually goes through a Circular or a Decision, attached to an existing legal instrument (such as Circular 13/2025/TT-BYT) rather than requiring new legislation.
-The natural lead is the Ministry of Health, co-chairing with Vietnam Social Security on Claim/Coverage matters and coordinating with BTTTT on information security.
+The natural lead is the Ministry of Health, co-chairing with Vietnam Social Security on Claim/Coverage matters and coordinating with the Ministry of Science and Technology and the Ministry of Public Security on digital infrastructure, cybersecurity, and personal-data protection.

 2.2.
 Terminology governance